eciii/pkdb/Provisioning (VMs) - An approach.md

-I can think of four general use cases:
+I can think of four general use cases for VMs:

 - Short-lived local VMs for quick experiments:
 	- Only the `root` user